 - Smoking, Alcohol and Drugs are big bold NOs.

-And while some argue that occasional drinking and smoking can’t harm the baby much these is completely not true!
+And while some argue that occasional drinking and smoking can’t harm the baby much this is completely not true!
 According to medical researchers “there is no amount of alcohol that is considered safe” for pregnant women.

-And while there is no medical evidence how much harm can one glass of wine do, why take the risk?
+And while there is no medical evidence of how much harm can one glass of wine do, why take the risk?
 So when having the temptation, just think of it this way: would you give wine to your newborn baby?

 You wouldn’t, right?

-And always remember that drinking alcohol or smoking during pregnancy may lead to serious complications, can affect the growth and development of your unborn baby, increase the risk of miscarriage, stillbirth, etc.
+And always remember that drinking alcohol or smoking during pregnancy may lead to serious complications, can affect the growth and development of your unborn baby, and increase the risk of miscarriage, stillbirth, etc.